 After listening to the many horror stories of how spending the night on a futon is like sleeping on a board, I was expecting to come home from Japan with a broken back.

-I had some of the most comfortable night’s sleep I’ve ever had while we travelled around Japan, The futons are soft, and usually, there are more than one; meaning that if you are like the princess and the pea, you can double up.
+I had some of the most comfortable night’s sleep I’ve ever had while we travelled around Japan, The futons are soft, and usually, there is more than one, meaning that if you are like the princess and the pea, you can double up.